 As you may have guessed, I love eating out just as much (or even more?) as cooking at home, and Melbourne is an amazing playground for a foodie like me.
 Here, you can always find something new to try – a new tiny cafe in a lane, a rooftop bar or an obscure new cuisine.

 After starting my first blog, "The Foodie Journey" in January 2018, it quickly became clear that my true passion was in sharing Baking and Pastry Recipes.

 Inspired by my French heritage and the melting-pot of cultures and cuisines in Melbourne, I decided to re-brand the blog to "A Baking Journey" in mid-2019.
 This change reflects my love of sharing deliciously easy French Inspired Baking recipes that should be accessible to any level home-baker.
 I also aspire to be read by as many baking-lovers as possible - regardless of your food restrictions, allergies and preferences.

 In 2019, I achieved one of my life dream: go to Pastry School in Paris.
-I completed a 200 hours training in French Pastry at Ecole Ducasse, which reinforced my love for Pastry even more.
+I completed a Classic French Pastry Training at Ecole Ducasse, which reinforced my love for Pastry even more.
 And my passion for sharing these incredible skills!

 I hope that this blog can encourage you (and myself) to try new things, and inspire everyone to have fun in the kitchen.
 The recipes I will share here are more recommendations than instructions; feel free to change them, twist them, interchange them, or not follow them at all.

 Baking should be a fun thing – always!

 I hope you will enjoy it, and feel free to contact me and let me know what you think,

 PS: as I mentioned above, I am originally from Belgium, and english is not my first language (you can always contact me in french!).
 I apologise in advance for butchering any english words or terms !